USA: Establishing Your Business Partnership

 If you’re looking into starting a business partnership in the United States, you’re definitely not alone.
 Read on for advice on what you’ll need to consider before you launch your venture.

 Now that we’ve outlined the basics of getting started as a sole proprietorship in the USA, we’ll examine the launching of a business partnership.
 If you’re not alone in your business venture, as is often the case with small businesses and firms, you’ll want to look into the particulars of setting up either a General or Limited business partnership.
 Keep reading for information on registration, preliminary legal considerations, tax obligations, and more.
 If you’d like more information on starting up in the United Kingdom, be sure to check out our articles on the subject here, and be sure to check out our rundown of common business structures if you’re looking into how to launch your company.
-Keep in mind that in a business partnership, your business plan should also specify the responsibilities and liabilities of all partners involved in the venture — don’t forget to check out our free business plan template to help you get started.
+Keep in mind that in a business partnership, your business plan should also specify the responsibilities and liabilities of all partners involved in the venture — don’t forget to check out our free business plan templates to help you get started.
 Keep in mind that for certain business partnerships, you may want to think about establishing an LLC, or Limited Liability Company.
 Stay tuned for our upcoming article on this business model.

 A business partnership is a business venture including two or more partners.
 As with a sole proprietorship, you’ll need to register your business under a chosen name; make sure that, if the name isn’t a given family name, that it’s a business name that isn’t already in use in the state or states in which you would like to do business.
-As with any nascent business, you’ll need to draft a business plan — be sure to check out our template to help you write the strongest and most detailed business plan possible to help your start-up get a head start.
+As with any nascent business, you’ll need to draft a business plan — be sure to check out our business plan templates Excel to help you write the strongest and most detailed business plan possible to help your start-up get a head start.
 As in a sole-proprietorship, you and your partners will need to be extra-attentive to insurance concerns: be sure to discuss auto, liability, health, and property, and especially how your business venture may change the coverage you each should take out.
 Be sure to check out our article on contingency plans and a few mistakes to avoid as a new business.

 General or Limited?